Execution of Maximilian I, Emperor of Mexico (1867)

 The execution of Maximilian (on right) and his generals. source: Wikipedia

-On the morning of June 19, 1867, Emperor Maximilian of Mexico, along with two of his generals, were executed by firing squad in the Cerro de las Campanas.
+On the morning of June 19, 1867, Emperor Maximilian of Mexico and two of his generals were executed by firing squad in the Cerro de las Campanas.
 His last words, in Spanish, were reportedly “I forgive everyone, and I ask everyone to forgive me.
 May my blood, which is about to be shed, be for the good of the country.
 Long live Mexico, long live independence.”

 What happened to Maximilian?